rory-stock/300dtd-website-assessment/docs/Setup.md

 ### Running the Project

-First PHP will need to be installed on the computer.
+First PHP and Composer will need to be installed on the computer.

 Next open a new terminal window in the project directory (easiest in a code editor) and run the following commands:

+Install the project dependencies:

+    composer install

+Create an application key:

+    php artisan key:generate

+Then place the application key in the .env file:

+    APP_KEY=base64:your_key_here

 To make sure the database is setup correctly run: